Sizing Gas Piping Layout

 • Pressure Drop - .5

 Calculations are usually figured from the farthest point towards the meter.
-In this case will be starting at the gas grille and will size the pipe for the gas grille down to the tee that would go to the steam boiler.
-We can see from the above drawing the total line length is 81 ft and the line from the gas grille to the tee to the gas boiler is 22 feet
+In this case, we will start at the gas grille and size the pipe for the gas grille down to the tee that would go to the steam boiler.
+We can see from the above drawing that the total line length is 81 ft and the line from the gas grille to the tee to the gas boiler is 22 feet

 The pipe from the meter to the gas grille is 81 feet.
-When we look at the Natural Gas BTU/h chart it is in 10-foot increments.
-If you exceed a ten-foot increment you must jump to the next 10 feet.
-We will need to read the row for 90 feet and go across the row until you find a number equal to or larger than your load.
+When we look at the Natural Gas BTU/h chart, it is in 10-foot increments.
+If you exceed a ten-foot increment, you must jump to the next 10 feet.
+We will need to read the row for 90 feet and go across the row until we find a number equal to or larger than our load.
 Then go up and find the pipe size.
 This means we will size the gas grill pipe for 32,000 btu/h and 90 feet of main.

-We see that 1/2" pipe will supply 33,000 btu/h.
-So, the pipe diameter from the tee to the boiler to the gas grille is going be 1/2" black iron.
+We see that a 1/2" pipe will supply 33,000 btu/h.
+So, the pipe diameter from the tee to the boiler to the gas grille is going to be 1/2" black iron.
 See in blue below.
-Next we will size the pipe to the boiler and the main suppling gas to the boiler and gas grille.
-See yellow pipe below.
+Next, we will size the pipe to the boiler, the main supplying gas to the boiler, and the gas grille.
+See the yellow pipe below.

 Let's start with the boiler.
-Looking at the chart we will always use the entire length of main pipe for all calculations of the main pipe and the branches are only calculated.
+Looking at the chart, we will always use the entire length of the main pipe for all calculations of the main pipe, and the branches are only calculated.
 At their length.
-We will enter the 90-foot row and find the btu/h to cover the load and go up to find the pipe size.
-The boiler will need to be 3/4" and the main is 1-1/4" black pipe and 1-1/4" to the boiler.
+We will enter the 90-foot row to determine the BTU/h required to cover the load, then proceed to find the corresponding pipe size.
+The boiler will need to be 3/4", and the main is 1-1/4" black pipe and 1-1/4" to the boiler.

-You may wonder why you must run a 1-1/4" pipe to the boiler which only has a 3/4" gas valve tapping.
-Look at the chart to see how many Btu/h 10 feet of 3/4" pipe will carry.
-Keep the 3/4" pipe as short as possible with minimum amount of fittings.
+You may wonder why you must run a 1-1/4" pipe to the boiler, which only has a 3/4" gas valve tapping.
+Refer to the chart to determine the Btu/h capacity of 10 feet of 3/4" pipe.
+Aim to keep the 3/4" pipe as short as possible, using a minimum number of fittings.

 Add on the gas water heater

 We will follow the same steps as before.
-Size the branch using total length of main (90 feet) and match it to the appliance load, 42,000.
-Then size the main including all the loads after tee that includes the Water heater, gas boiler and gas grille which equals 232,200 btu/h.
-Even though the main pipe length from the tee to the wall heater to the tee for the water heater is only 3-feet it must be increased to 1-1/2" pipe due to adding the water heater.
+Size the branch using the total length of the main (90 feet) and match it to the appliance load, 42,000.
+Then size the main including all the loads after the tee that includes the Water heater, gas boiler, and gas grille, which equals 232,200 btu/h.
+Even though the main pipe length from the tee to the wall heater to the tee for the water heater is only 3 feet, it must be increased to a 1-1/2" pipe due to adding the water heater.

-We will do the same calculation for from the tee for the range to the tee for the wall heater and the meter to the tee for the range and the two connecters for the wall heater and the range it would look like this.
+We will do the same calculation for the pipe length from the tee to the wall heater and the meter to the tee for the range, and the two connectors for the wall heater and the range.
+It would look like this.

 Worksheet #1

 Here is the first worksheet if you want to practice.
-You can hand draw a copy of this, right click on the drawing, save as and then print it.
+You can hand-draw a copy of this, right-click on the drawing, save it as a PNG or JPEG, and then print it.

 Click here for the answer (Use your back button to return to this page)